simonw/til/llms/o4-mini-deep-research.md

 `o4-mini-deep-research` is significantly cheaper than `o3-deep-research` - $2/$8 per million for input/output compared to $10/$40 - so I tried that one.

-These models are only available via the Responses API and recommend running using their "background" model.
+These models are only available via the Responses API and recommend running using their "background" mode.
 My [LLM](https://llm.datasette.io/) tooling doesn't support that yet so I used `curl` instead.

 Here's what I tried: